skellis46/finger-pointing-moon/case-for-support.md

     + practice will be 4 x 2 week sessions of Authentic Movement (four hours per day, 5 days per week = 20 hours per week).
 Authentic Movement is an edge-case example of practice-research because it is clearly process-orientated, dwells deeply in ambiguous or hard to pin-down feelings and thoughts, presents movement experiences that are not obviously visible and thereby effectively impossible to document, and has an ambivalent relationship to the written word
     + includes speculative and/or experimental documentation practices using still and moving images and written responses [output]
     + analytical reflection on the practice in order to propose what can and cannot be known about experiences in this practice, and other body-based practices more generally
-    + categorise and organise these qualities of experience into a "lexicon of un/knowing in body-based practice-research"[^wheel] [output]
+    + categorise and organise these qualities of experience into a "lexicon of un/knowing in body-based practice-research"[^wheel] [output] -- maybe this ought to be for problem 3?
 - practice-research: collecting practice of 'unforgettable experiences of body-based practice/performance'
+    + not at all clear how this practice relates to the RQs
     + invite and collect notes and letters from scholars, artists and wider public about first-hand memories of watching and doing dance and/or performance
     + catalogue these collected letters and responses into various kinds of works, responses, years, etc
     + cataloguing process will result in a small-scale exhibition to be presented at various performance spaces in the UK [output]